Theatre of Poland: Tradition

 Somewhat more conservative is the second Polish theatre with national status - the National Old Theatre in Kraków, the only one in Poland belonging to the Union of European Theatres.
 This theatre, which shone in the seventies thanks to the well-regarded and world-famous productions of Konrad Swinarski, Jerzy Jarocki, and Andrzej Wajda, is attempting to continue these traditions, seeking worthy successors to these masters.
 The Old Theatre's most important current collaborator is Krystian Lupa.
 For years, he has been consistently producing the dramas and prose of German language writers (T. Bernhardt, R.M.
 Rilke, R. Musil), not even hesitating before transferring Broch's novel "The Sleepwalkers" to the stage.
 Russian literature also lies within his sphere of interest (productions of Dostoyevsky's "The Brothers Karamazov" and, recently, M. Bulgakov's "The Master and Margarita").
 Lupa shatters the traditional action of the performances, stretching their tempos and concentrating on the poetic values of particular situations rather than the plot or conflict.
 This is a theatre of philosophical and existential reflection in whose centre is situated the modern human being, attempting to find a place in an ever more dehumanised world.
 For several seasons now, Lupa's productions have been regularly shown in Paris, where they have been received with great admiration by critics and audiences.
 Lupa is also one of the most important teachers of directing at the Ludwik Solski Academy for the Dramatic Arts in Kraków, where his students have included the newest generation of Polish directors: Krzysztof Warlikowski, Grzegorz Jarzyna, Maja Kleczewska, Anna Augustynowicz, Michal Zadara and Jan Klata.

+The Zbigniew Raszewski Theatre Institute is a state cultural institution in Warsaw, Poland, dedicated to documenting, organizing, and promoting Polish theatre life.